modhzz2/AU-Feb-2021/10_Java_morning&afternoon/questions.md

 4 Serialization
 	Write a programme to serialize 3 fields out of 5 and deserialize it.
 Use UUID to prvent object mutation.

-5 Write a Java program to print the result of the following operations. a)-5 + 8 * 6
+5 Write a Java program to print the result of the following operations: a)-5 + 8 * 6
   b) (55+9) % 9
   c) 20 + -3*5 / 8